MihailoGrbic/CLIPOD/README.md

 # CLIPOD
-Zero-shot object detection using a pretrained CLIP model.
+Repository for my Bachelor's thesis: Zero-shot object detection using a pre-trained CLIP model.
+Will clean it up and document it properly when I have the time.